nextcloud/circles/README.md

 # Installation

-The app is distributed through the [app store](https://apps.nextcloud.com/apps/circles) and you can install it [right from your Nextcloud installation](https://docs.nextcloud.com/server/stable/admin_manual/apps_management.html).
+Starting with Nextcloud 22 the app is shipped with nextcloud server.
+It is only available via the app store [app store](https://apps.nextcloud.com/apps/circles) for Nextcloud 21 and older.

-Release tarballs are hosted at https://github.com/nextcloud-releases/mail/releases.
+Release tarballs are hosted at https://github.com/nextcloud-releases/circles/releases.

 ## Development setup

 Just clone this repo into your apps directory ([Nextcloud server](https://github.com/nextcloud/server#running-master-checkouts) installation needed).
-Additionally, [npm](https://www.npmjs.com/) to fetch [Node.js](https://nodejs.org/en/download/package-manager/) is needed for installing JavaScript dependencies and [composer](https://getcomposer.org/download/) is needed for dependency management in PHP.
+Additionally, [composer](https://getcomposer.org/download/) is needed for dependency management in PHP.

 Once npm and Node.js are installed, PHP dependencies can be installed by running: